Everest Base Camp Trek for Beginner: 8 Tips to Follow

 While trekking at high altitudes, it is crucial to take care of every aspect of health like hydration, warmth, frostbite, etc. It is important to consider even a minor health problem during trekking in the Himalayan region.

 In order to maintain hydration, carry extra water bottles filled with warm water.
 Also, consume nutritious foods throughout your journey.
-You can have Daal Bhaat in the tea houses to maintain your nutritious level.
+You can have Daal Bhaat in the tea houses to maintain your nutritional level.

 Avoid Heavy Backpack